Therapeutic: vascular headache suppressants

 Advise patient and family or caregiver about the signs of MI (see above under Examination and Evaluation), and to seek immediate medical assistance if these signs develop.

-Advise the patient to bring this drug to each therapy session; this drug is most effective when taken at the first signs of a ...
+Advise the patient to bring this drug to each therapy session; this drug is most effective ...